ragelink/cf-worker-build-deleter/README.md

 ./delete_deployments.py
 ```

-By default, the script looks for an envfile in the parent directory.
+By default, the script looks for an envfile in the current directory.
 You can specify a different location:

 ```bash
 ./delete_deployments.py --env-file /path/to/your/envfile